brettski/ipwatch/nodejs/readme.md

 ![nodejs](https://img.shields.io/badge/nodejs->=12-darkgreen)
 ![hello](https://img.shields.io/badge/hi-👋-lightgray)

 ipWatch keeps an eye on my external IP.
-If it changes then sends an email alert and optionally update CloudFlare DNS.
+If it changes, then send an email alert and optionally update CloudFlare DNS.

-All pretty basic really.
+It's all pretty basic, really.

-There are two pieces for ipWatch.
-The ipWatch app and a server (simple cloud function) to send requests to for getting the current IP address.
+There are two pieces for ipWatch: The ipWatch app and a server (a simple cloud function) to send requests to get the requester's IP address.

 ## The GCP function

 This simple function is set up in GCP and pointed to by the server.js script.
-It returns the server headers as a json object.
+It returns the server headers as a JSON object.

 ```JavaScript
 /**